cheng-01037/cheng-01037.github.io/_pages/about.md

 Opening
 ------
-We are looking for highly motivated PhD students to work on machine learning for medical image/data computing.
+We are looking for highly motivated students to work on machine learning for medical image/data computing.
 Please check the [Vacancies page](https://cheng-01037.github.io/vacancies/) for more details.

 News
 ------